Let us open with prayer.

 We must distinguish mind from brain.
 We know a great deal about brain: that lump of meaty jelly between the ears.
 Brain is physical, mind is not.
 Brain is objective, mind is subjective.
 My brain could be exposed in an operating theatre for all to see: by contrast, I have privileged access to my mind, and I experience it in ways that other people, in principle, cannot.

 Plainly the mind is related in some way to the brain, for there are pervasive and systematic correlations between the two.
 Brain damage may cause psychological symptoms.
 General anaesthetics acting on the brain cause loss of consciousness.
 Thousands of psychoactive substances are known: drugs which act on the brain to affect the mind.
-Touching individual brain neurons with a probe in locally‐anaesthetised subjects can elicit particular memories.
-Modern fMRI scans show that when a subject thinks about a face, or tries to solve a problem, or composes a piece of music, activity is increased in particular parts of the brain.
+Touching individual brain neurons with a probe in locally anaesthetised subjects can elicit particular memories.
+Modern fMRI scans show that when a subject thinks about a face, or tries to solve a problem, or composes a piece of music, blood flow increases in particular parts of the brain.
 Scientists know an enormous amount of detail of those kinds.

 And yet, at the centre, there is a mystery, for scientists have no idea whatsoever of how brain creates conscious experience.
 That is known as the “hard problem” of consciousness.
 Philosophers use the word quale, plural qualia, for an element of conscious experience: the redness of a rose, the taste of a glass of wine, the pain of a broken ankle.
 It is preposterous that we have no idea of how brain creates qualia – creates conscious experience – because the only way we know anything at all about the physical world is through conscious experience.
 That is what I mean by saying that there is an enormous mind‐shaped hole at the heart of modern physical science.

 The ancients recognised the importance of the subjective as well as the objective in any account of the universe.
-In modern times, physical scientists have studied the objective, and the subjective has been systematically excluded.
+In modern times, indeed since the time of Galileo, physical scientists have studied the objective, and the subjective has been systematically excluded.
 Many physical scientists and philosophers say that that must now be remedied.
 It is time to put mind back where it belongs: at the centre of our experience.

 So how can we expect to fill the mind‐shaped hole at the heart of modern physical science?
-We can expect, I think, that the hole will be filled with the help of material from many fields of experience.
+We can expect, I think, that the hole will be filled with the help of material from many fields of experience, fields that most physical scientists have until now been wary of.
 Let us now look briefly at three of these fields.
 They are:

 - faith healing